 A flag may refer to any of the following:

-1. A flag is bit of information that can have an ON or OFF value, more commonly represented as 1 or 0.
+1. A flag is bit of information with an ON or OFF value, more commonly represented as 1 or 0.
 For example, in the win.ini on an IBM compatible computer running Microsoft Windows a flag to set the wallpaper to tiled on is: TileWallpaper=1.

 3. In an e-mail program, a flag is a visual reminder of an important e-mail.
-For example, as you are going through e-mail if there is a message that is important or needs to be dealt with later, it can be flagged for quick access in the future.
+For example, as you are going through e-mail important messages can be flagged to be dealt with later.